-At present, I see no reason for concern.
-I am constantly monitoring the information provided by the Robert Koch Institute (RKI).
-I consider their instructions or recommendations to be decisive.
-I have coordinated with the IHK zu Dortmund, which is co-organizer of theBlog4Business .
+Currently, I see no reason for alarm.
+I constantly monitor the information from the Robert Koch Institute (RKI).
+I consider their instructions and recommendations to be authoritative.
+I have coordinated with the Dortmund Chamber of Industry and Commerce, which is a co-organiser of Blog4Business .
 We agree that the event will take place as planned.

 The IHK is excellently prepared, for example with a disinfection station at the entrance.
 We advocate that a smile or nod replaces a handshake.
 Basically, the same precautions apply as with the flu.
 I will be posting an official statement on this later and will be writing directly to the participants.
 I think we are well prepared with this.
 And we can look forward to a varied day.

 You have questions about corporate blogs?
 Feel free to use the comment function.
 You want to be informed about new articles on online marketing for freelancers and agencies?
 Then follow us on Twitter, Facebook or via our newsletter.